 Obviously protecting these mammals is of utmost importance.
 Even though this may be your first time to swim with dolphins, it's not their first time to swim with humans.
 As such, they need to be given respect and appropriate space.

-In Key Largo FL there are two different facilities that focus on working with, studying and training dolphin.
+There are two different facilities that focus on working with, studying and training dolphin.
 They are:

 101900 Overseas Highway